 However, while you do get your money back on all these products, what you do not get is comfort that in the event of your death or disability your family is protected.
 Therefore, the two sets of products serve quite different purposes.

 The practical difference is that if you take out a R250 000 life insurance policy and you die, even if you had only paid premiums of, say R10 000, your family would be paid out the full R250 000.
 Had you saved that same R10 000 in a savings account, your family would only get back that R10 000 plus some interest, let’s say R12 000 in total.

 Any financial adviser will tell you that you ought to have both a life insurance policy for those unforeseen events such as death, and that you should be saving some of your income for those foreseeable events such as school fees.

 The promise of life cover

 Taking out a life policy usually suggests a concern for the welfare of your family should anything happen to you.
 It will give you that peace of mind that will help you sleep at night, knowing that your family has a safety net.
 At 1Life we will pay out to the beneficiary the insured amount tax-free as a lump sum when the insured person passes away.
 Your life insurance policy, disablement and dread disease policies, and income protector all give some comfort that your family and your income are secure.

-All our products are only a telephone call away with savings of up to 22% on monthly premiums.
+All our products are only a telephone call away.
 We also offer you a financial needs analysis to ensure that you are buying the right cover based on your individual circumstances and what you can afford.